-Shopify, Squarespace, Big Commerce, Paddle, SupaDupa, BigCartel, Create•Net, StoreEnvy, TryKong, nuMonday, and the WordPress•com Business Plan.
+Shopify, Squarespace, Big Commerce, Paddle, SupaDupa, BigCartel, Create•Net, StoreEnvy, TryKong, nuMonday, and the WordPress-dot-com Business Plan.

-The last time I made a list of SAAS providers was October 2017, and Highwire•com was on the list.
+The last time I made a list of SAAS providers was October 2017, and Highwire was on the list.
 Their server is down at the moment, or maybe they went out of business.

 I will check again before posting this, but it highlights one of the problems with SAAS providers: What have you got left if the provider goes out of business?
 Answer: Nothing.

-You’ve got nothing because the provider owns the e-commerce software to you and if they stop renting it, you don’t have a shop.
+You’ve got nothing because the provider owns the e-commerce software, and if they stop then you don’t have a shop.

 Maybe I am blowing this up too much, because Shopify and Squarespace show no sign of disappearing.

 Looking at the other side of the coin, what happens if you stop paying your subscription?
-If you stop, then your shop shuts down and you cannot take it with you because the software is the property of the provider, located on the provider’s servers.
+If you stop, then your shop shuts down.
+You cannot take it with you because the software is the property of the provider, located on the provider’s servers.